How CALMS Principles Drive DevOps Success

 5. Sharing

-- Documentation and runbooks make onboarding faster.
+• Documentation and runbooks make onboarding easier.

 Use Cases & Applications